ew-code/ew-code/README.md

 This repository contains an automated testing suite for the OrangeHRM web application using Selenium WebDriver.
 The project aims to test the functionality and user experience of the OrangeHRM demo website (https://opensource-demo.orangehrmlive.com/) through automated browser interactions.
 It is designed to help ensure the stability and reliability of the application through a comprehensive set of automated tests.

 Technologies used:
-	•	Selenium WebDriver for automating browser actions.
+	•	Selenium WebDriver for automating browser actions.<br>
-	•	Java as the programming language.
+	•	Java as the programming language.<br>
-	•	TestNG for running and managing the test cases.
+	•	TestNG for running and managing the test cases.<br>
-	•	Maven for project management and dependency handling.
+	•	Maven for project management and dependency handling.<br>

 ## 📊 My GitHub Stats